-As news broke yesterday it seems the internet has gone into meltdown.
-In case you’ve been hiding under a rock, yesterday Amazon banned incentivized reviews in the US (no UK announcement yet).
+In case you’ve been hiding under a rock, Amazon has banned incentivized reviews.
 These are the reviews written in return for giving products away (or at a heavy discount) and they have been the lifeblood for so many Amazon private label sellers.

 At this precise moment in time no one truly knows how it will shake out.
 Sometimes stepping back and looking at the bigger picture and observing the lay of the land can produce dividends.
 We must remember getting reviews are only part of the equation and not the sole factor for success.

 But if you are following the trend of, “product fits in a shoe box, pick it up for for cheap in China, stick a badge on it, do loads of giveaways, turn on PPC, collect cash on the way out”, then you are going to have it tough, especially if you are banking on high volumes.